Don't spend a penny on a Walk-in

 has a lift and requires an electrical supply) and because access to the plumbing is so

-accessible it could be argued that these baths are actually easier to
+easy it could be argued that these baths are actually easier to

 install than a standard bath.
 In short, all the clever stuff should